paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-043-employment-and-reemployment-rights-of-members-of-the-uniformed-services.md

 A prior section 4323 was renumbered [section 7623 of this title](./chapter-076-health-professionals-educational-assistance-program.md#section-7623).

 #### Amendments
+2025—Subsec. (d)(1)(C), (D).
+Pub.
+L. 118–210, § 221(d), added subpars.
+(C) and (D) and struck out former subpar.
+(C) which read as follows: “The court may require the employer to pay the person an amount equal to the amount referred to in subparagraph (B) as liquidated damages, if the court determines that the employer’s failure to comply with the provisions of this chapter was willful.”

+Subsec. (e).
+Pub.
+L. 118–210, § 221(c), designated existing provisions as par.
+(1) and added pars.
+(2) and (3).

+Subsec. (h)(2).
+Pub.
+L. 118–210, § 221(e)(3), substituted “subsection (a)(3)” for “subsection (a)(2)” and “the court shall award any such person who prevails in such action or proceeding reasonable attorney fees” for “the court may award any such person who prevails in such action or proceeding reasonable attorney fees”.

 2008—Subsec. (a)(1).
 Pub.
 L. 110–389, § 311(d)(1), inserted “Not later than 60 days after the Secretary receives such a request with respect to a complaint, the Secretary shall refer the complaint to the Attorney General.” after “to the Attorney General.”

 Subsec. (a)(2), (3).
 Pub.
 L. 110–389, § 311(e)(1), added par.
 (2) and redesignated former par.
 (2) as (3).